Spastinak/BeliefRevisionEngine/README.md

 ### prerequisites

-Before starting the python script you will have to install the required libraries using the following command in you commandline: <br>
+Before starting the python script you will have to install the required libraries using the following command in your commandline: <br>
        ``` $ pip install -r PyLibraries.txt```